mesosphere/dcos-docs-site/pages/services/hdfs/2.4.0-2.6.0-cdh5.11.0/release-notes/index.md

 ## Version 2.1.0-2.6.0-cdh5.11.0

 ### New Features
-- Support for HDFS rack awareness using DC/OS zones on DC/OS 1.11+
+- Support for {{ model.techShortName }} rack awareness using DC/OS zones on DC/OS 1.11+
-- Support for the automated provisioning of TLS artifacts to secure HDFS communication.
+- Support for the automated provisioning of TLS artifacts to secure {{ model.techShortName }} communication.
 - Support for Kerberos authorization and authentication.
 - Ability to pause a service pod for debugging and recovery purposes.